-Chlorinated swimming pools and respiratory health
+Chlorinated swimming pools and

-For over a century, swimming pool water has been chlorinated to protect health by controlling harmful microbes that might transmit infection.
+For almost a century swimming pool water has been chlorinated to protect health by controlling harmful microbes that might transmit infection.
 For some time, however, it has been suggested that in some circumstances there might also be some adverse effects on respiratory health of swimmers and pool workers.